Edward Whipple - Obituary

 Besides his wife, Pauline, he leaves their children, Christine Whipple of Northbridge, Lisa (Whipple) Desrosiers and her husband, Bill, of Millville, and Jonathan Whipple of North Smithfield; his brother, Warren Whipple Sr. of Charleston, WV; his sister, Carol Norris of Avondale, CO; six grandchildren, Sarah Leviton and her fiancé, Dylan Bussone, Jay Pietrewicz and his wife, Jessica, Adam, Bryan, Zachary, and Jessica Desrosiers and many nieces and nephews.
 He was predeceased by his daughter, Grace Whipple, and two brothers, Lester and Newton Whipple.

-A celebration of Ed's life will be held in the spring, on a date to be announced.
+A celebration of Ed's life will be held at a date to be announced.
 Private funeral arrangements are under the direction of the Holt Funeral Home, 510 So.
 Main St., Woonsocket.
 We welcome remembrances and/or photos on Ed's Holt Funeral Home Tribute wall (which may be used at Ed's Celebration of Life).
 In lieu of flowers, memorial contributions may be made to Hope Health Hospice, 1085 North Main St., Providence, RI 02904.www.holtfuneralhome.com